Humanitarian action - CARE ZIMBABWE

 Humanitarian action

-By working with local partners, CIZ provides quality and gender-focused humanitarian assistance.
+By working with local partners, CARE Zimbabwe provides quality and women and girls-focused humanitarian assistance.

 An older woman talks with a younger woman, who is holding a cell phone, at a store counter.
 There is a basket of grocery items and a bag of flour on the counter.

-The number of people in need of humanitarian assistance in Zimbabwe has continued to increase due to exacerbation of climate emergency and economic challenges.
+The number of people in need of humanitarian assistance in Zimbabwe has continued to increase due to exacerbation of weather and economic challenges.

 What is CARE International doing to respond to crises?